 The amount of RAM that should be enough for most people is 16GB.
 You want to be able to run your games and all the background processes you need or want without it interfering with your gameplay, and for that 16GB is enough.

-If you also use your PC for light work besides gaming, and you don’t want to worry about a lack of RAM slowing you down, then 32GB is perfect.
+If besides gaming, you use your PC for light work, and you don’t want to worry about a lack of RAM slowing you down, then 32GB is perfect.

-However, just like with cooling, more RAM than necessary is always infinitely better than not enough.
+However, just like with cooling, more RAM than necessary is always infinitely better than not enough of it.
 Not to mention that it looks much better in the chassis than having just two sticks.

 Motherboards are probably the most difficult component to pick just because of the sheer amount of information you need to keep track of.
 But when you’re dealing with a $5000 budget there is no reason to concern yourself with this stuff because you don’t have to make any compromises.